josephuses/biblatex-cse/README.md

 In-text citations:

-For two authors, make in-text citation as (Author1 and Autho2 YYYY) -- fixed in the cbx-file
+For two authors, make in-text citation as (Author1 and Autho2 YYYY)

+-- fixed in the cbx-file

 For three or more authors (Author1 et al. YYYY)

--- can be easily achvieved by setting maxcitename=2
+-- can be easily achieved by setting maxcitename=2

 -- e.g. \usepackage[style=biblatex-cse,maxcitenames=2]{biblatex}